Galveston, TX Historic Strand District, Harbor & Tourism

-There is even a non-operational oil rig platform that is now open to the public as a museum called the Ocean Star.
-It is located on Harborside Drive near the historic downtown Strand area in Galveston.
-By visiting this museum one can acquire knowledge about how oil is acquired by the people operating these rigs.
-Generally this is done safely and with efforts to protect the environment.
+One of them is a non-operational oil rig platform that is now open to the public as a museum called the Ocean Star.
+It is on Harborside Drive near the historic downtown Strand area in Galveston.
+By visiting this museum, one can acquire knowledge about how the people operating these rigs obtain the oil.
+Generally, this is done safely and with efforts to protect the environment.

 The Port of Galveston was established in 1825, going back to the days when Texas was still a part of Mexico.
 During the Texas Revolution, it served as a main port for the Texas Navy.

 Today tonnage of various commodities is moved through this port although much more of it goes to and from Houston since the Houston Ship Channel was dredged out bringing transoceanic ships further inland.